pika/pika/docs/examples/tls_mutual_authentication.rst

 TLS parameters example
 ======================

-This examples demonstrates a TLS session with RabbitMQ using mutual authentication.
+This example demonstrates a TLS session with RabbitMQ using mutual authentication (server and client authentication).
 It was tested against RabbitMQ 3.7.4, using Python 3.6.5 and Pika 1.0.0b1.

 See https://www.rabbitmq.com/ssl.html for certificate generation and RabbitMQ TLS configuration.